leandroscardua/PS-WS-Install-Docker-Compose/README.md

 # PS-WS-Install-Docker-Compose
-Install latest version of docker compose
+Install latest version of docker compose on windows server 2016/2019

+Instalar a ultima versao disponivel do docker-compose no windows server 2016/2019